El Clasico woe for Barca after Ramos leveler

 Andres Iniesta came on in the 59th minute, replacing Ivan Rakitic, to a huge swell of applause, the little playmaker making his return after over a month on the sidelines.
 He hit the side netting in the 69th minute but ultimately couldn't find the net on his return.

-The second half increasingly belonged to Barca and it looked like the Catalans were headed for a historic win over the visitors from the capital until the late, late strike by Madrid's captain.
+The second half increasingly belonged to Barca and it looked like the Catalans were headed for a historic win over the visitors from the capital until the late, late strike by Madrid's captain which stretched his side's unbeaten run to 33 games.

 Ronaldo, Messi held